In what types of agencies do health administration graduates work?

 What types of jobs are available to health administration graduates?

 Depending on a graduates academic and work experiences, they may be looking for their first professional job, or to advance in their career.
 New grads may find themselves in entry-level management positions or in healthcare specialist, coordinator, or analytic roles, while more experienced graduates may be looking at middle- to executive-level leadership roles.
 Graduates may take on positions in clinical or business operations, finance, quality improvement, patient experience, human resources, and policy development, to name a few.

 Currently, there are no specific concentrations within the MHA degree.
 However, there are graduate minors available that may be of interest to MHA students.

 Yes.
 The Council on Education for Public Health (CEPH) accredited our program in October of 2019.
 Prospective students can read more about the benefits of a CEPH-accredited program on the CEPH website.

 Can I start the MHA program in the Spring or Summer semester?

 Due to the importance that our program places on cohort learning, the Master of Health Administration program only accepts applications for Fall admission.

 Does the MHA program offer an online degree option?

-The MHA program is designed as an in-person program where we value the small class sizes and close-knit connections among our students.
-Although there is not an online option for this program at this time, there may be instances where campus directs instruction to go online, or an instructor may host individual class sessions remotely.
+The MHA program is designed as an in-person curriculum, where we value the small class sizes and close-knit connections among our students.
+Although there is not an online option for students in the program at this time, there may be limited instances of remote learning.

 Can I pursue the MHA program as a part-time student?